-- 22.1.5.1 New faculty hired for the 2022-2023 academic year do not automatically receive any salary increase in 22.1.5.
-The UFWW President and the Provost will review the salaries of these faculty and take action to address any salary inequity by December 15, 2022. - 22.2 Compression and Equity Adjustments - 22.2.1 An amount equal to one-half percent (0.50%) of the actual salaries paid to faculty members in the bargaining unit in 2021-2022 shall be distributed as of September 16, 2022 as salary increases to selected faculty effective at the beginning of the academic salary schedule.
-The process of dividing and distributing this amount will be determined by mutual agreement of the parties on or before June 15, 2022, following a joint process to review and revise Appendix D. In the event the parties are unable to reach agreement on a process on or before June 15, 2022, the salary increase described in 22.1.4 above will be increased by one-half percent (0.50%). - 22.2.2 All tenured and tenure-track faculty, as well as non-tenure-track senior instructors, will be evaluated for compression and equity adjustments made pursuant to this Section.
+22.2 Compression and Equity Adjustments

+- 22.2.1 An amount equal to one-half percent (0.50%) of the actual salaries paid to faculty members in the bargaining unit in 2023/24 shall be distributed as of September 16, 2024, as salary increases to selected faculty effective at the beginning of the academic salary schedule.
+The process of dividing and distributing this amount will be determined by mutual agreement of the parties on or before June 15, 2024, following a joint process to review and revise Appendix D. - 22.2.2 All tenured and tenure-track faculty, as well as non-tenure-track senior instructors, will be evaluated for compression and equity adjustments made pursuant to this Section.
 Non-tenure track faculty who are not senior instructors are not eligible for compression and equity adjustments. - 22.2.3 Faculty who did not meet expectations in their most recent reviews cannot receive an adjustment.
-Faculty who address deficiencies in failed reviews and subsequently meet expectations are eligible for adjustments in the year compression and equity adjustments are next available. - 22.2.4 The administration will provide the UFWW with a list of the proposed adjustments by August 15, 2022.
+Faculty who address deficiencies in failed reviews and subsequently meet expectations are eligible for adjustments in the year compression and equity adjustments are next available. - 22.2.4 The administration will provide the UFWW with a list of the proposed adjustments by August 15, 2024.
 Prior to the distribution of the salary adjustments, representatives of the administration and UFWW will have the opportunity to review the proposed adjustments.
-The representatives will identify any anomalies, omissions, or errors and suggest possible remedies to the UFWW President and Provost, who must agree for any suggested changes to be adopted. - 22.2.5 Any monies dedicated to Compression and Equity Adjustments (as specified in Section 22.2.1) which remain undistributed after completion of the process outlined in sections 22.2.2 through 22.2.4 shall be proportionately distributed to all faculty as a general salary increase.
-More specifically, if U dollars remain undistributed after this process, and T dollars is the total of all faculty salaries in the current academic year after all other salary adjustments have been implemented, each faculty member shall receive a fractional increase equal to U/T in the salary for the current academic year.
+The representatives will identify any anomalies, omissions, or errors and suggest possible remedies to the UFWW President and Provost, who must agree for any suggested changes to be adopted. - 22.2.5 Any monies dedicated to Compression and Equity Adjustments (as specified in Section 22.2.1) which remain undistributed after completion of the process outlined in Sections 22.2.2 through 22.2.4 shall be proportionately distributed to all faculty as a general salary increase.
+More specifically, if U dollars remain undistributed after this process, and T dollars is the total of all faculty salaries in the current academic year after all other salary adjustments have been implemented, each faculty member shall receive a fractional increase equal to U/T in the salary for the current academic year. - 22.3 Post-Tenure Review.

-22.3 Post-tenure Review.
 All faculty who have exceeded department standards in at least one category of teaching, research, or service and who have met department standards in the remaining categories in a post-tenure review shall receive a three percent (3%) increase to their basic salary effective the following September.